intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/README.md.txt

 </table>

-## Hightlights
+## Highlights

 * Environment variables & Python API

-  Generally, the default configuration of Intel® Extension for TensorFlow\* will provide good performance without any code changes.
+  Generally, the default configuration of Intel® Extension for TensorFlow\* provides good performance without any code changes.
-  Intel® Extension for TensorFlow\* also provides simple frontend Python APIs and utilities, for advanced users to get more optimized performance with only minor code changes, for different kinds of application scenarios.
-Typically, only two or three clauses are required to be added to the original code.
+  Intel® Extension for TensorFlow\* also provides simple frontend Python APIs and utilities for advanced users to get more optimized performance with only minor code changes for different kinds of application scenarios.
+Typically, you only need to add two or three clauses to the original code.

 * Advanced auto mixed precision (AMP)

-  Low precision data types `bfloat16` and` float16` are natively supported from the `3rd Generation Xeon® Scalable Processors` [Cooper Lake](https://ark.intel.com/content/www/us/en/ark/products/series/204098/3rd-generation-intel-xeon-scalable-processors.html)  with `AVX512` instruction set and Intel® Data Center GPU with further boosts to performance and with less memory consumption.
+  Low precision data types `bfloat16` and` float16` are natively supported from the `3rd Generation Xeon® Scalable Processors`, code name [Cooper Lake](https://ark.intel.com/content/www/us/en/ark/products/series/204098/3rd-generation-intel-xeon-scalable-processors.html),  with `AVX512` instruction set and the Intel® Data Center GPU, which further boosts performance and uses less memory.
 The lower-precision data types supported by Advanced Auto Mixed Precision (AMP) are fully enabled in Intel® Extension for TensorFlow*.

 * Graph optimization